Vinnie Pasquantino Player Props: Royals vs. Rockies

 Vinnie Pasquantino At The Plate

-- Pasquantino has an RBI in 18 of 56 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in one contest.
+- Pasquantino has picked up an RBI in 31.6% of his games this year, with more than one RBI in 12.3% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.